 Document management seems to be a recurring theme for my practice this year.
 It may be because there are so many improvements in products.
 It could be that document management can be resource intensive to implement and that it raises so many procedural and cultural issues.
 It could be that the promise of document management has not paid off for you and your firm.
-You might be one of the lucky ones who are in the position that you couldn’t live without your paperless system.
-Without exception this year, every consulting engagement I’ve had in either CPA firms or industry businesses has included a discussion of document management.
+You might be one of the lucky ones that are in the position that you couldn’t live without your paperless system.
+Without exception this year, every consulting engagement I’ve had in either CPA firms or industry businesses have included a discussion of document management.
 Why?

 Firms frequently try to use the wrong tools in the wrong way to accomplish a job.
-We are amazed to see firms using engagement managers for long- term document storage or to revert to paper methodologies because the belief is that the process is faster when the real issue is lack of training or a poor process.
+We are amazed to see firms using engagement managers for long term document storage or to revert to paper methodologies because the belief is that the process is faster when the real issue is lack of training or a poor process.
 We’ve seen document management systems used as substitutes for 1040 Workpaper and Engagement Trial Balance management.
 We are also amazed when the right tools are in place and not used by team members.
 Why?

 Why, Why, Why?
 Should We Change?